Adding sleepers to your garden

 Create an al-fresco relaxation area from sleepers.
 A stylish alternative to traditional decking, add a pergola for climbing plants and solar lights.

 Build a raised garden pond or children’s sandpit.
-Using the same design principles, secure and line with a good quality membrane before filling for your desired use.
+Using the same design principles, secure and line with a good quality pond liner before filling for your desired use.

-Conceal your recycling or make your own compost pile with bespoke sleeper storage.
+Conceal your recycling or start your own compost heap with bespoke sleeper storage.
 Attach a hinged lid or door to a simple frame to hide your bins or nutrient-rich compost pile.

 Not just for outdoor use, highly finished sleepers can look fantastic inside.
 Used for anything from steps and mantles to dining and end tables, leave in their natural state or paint and sand back for interesting textures and repurposed appeal.

-For more ideas, advice and DIY how-to guides, visit the inspiration hub; and share your #WithWickes project with us online.
+For more ideas, advice and DIY how-to guides, visit the inspiration hub; and share your #WithWickes project with us on our site or via Instagram.